-1. You eliminate the risk of somebody else filing a U.S. trademark application for your name or a similar name in your industry before you do, thus severely limiting, if not destroying, your ability to sell products to U.S. consumers.
-You will also likely be booted from the U.S. Amazon Brand Registry, even if you have a registered trademark in a different country.
+1. You eliminate the risk of somebody else filing a U.S. trademark application for your name or a similar name in your industry before you do, a problem that would severely limit, if not destroy, your ability to sell products to U.S. consumers.
+You would also likely be booted from the U.S. Amazon Brand Registry, even if you have a registered trademark in a different country.

-2. You avoid receiving a cease-and-desist letter out of the blue from an existing company with a similar name, pressuring you to lawyer up and possibly forcing you to change your brand name.
+2. You are more likely to avoid receiving a cease-and-desist letter out of the blue from an existing company with a similar name, pressuring you to lawyer up and possibly forcing you to change your brand name.

 3. It makes your company more valuable as an asset if you’re interested in selling the company and exiting with a large payout.

 4. Retail stores prefer to work with companies that have strong trademark rights established.
 Costco, for instance, insisted that a liquor company I worked with give Costco evidence that their trademark rights were in order before their product could go on shelves.